Prof Tomoki Fujii

 Associate Professor Tomoki Fujii, of the SMU School of Economics has not only devoted his academic career to this question but has found ways to apply the rigour of drug evaluation to development programmes, for example in health and education.

 In a randomised control trial for drugs, a sample population is randomly divided into two groups–the control group, which receives no intervention (except for a “placebo”), and the treatment group, which does receive the drug.
 Other factors may be accounted for and isolated as well.
-Development economists increasingly use randomized control testing to evaluate policies and programs in a similar fashion, and for good reason, says Professor Fujii.
+Development economists increasingly use randomized control testing to evaluate policies and programs in a similar fashion, and for good reason, says Fujii.

 “Wealthy countries have spent billions of dollars aiding developing countries.
 But has the success been phenomenal?
 Success is found here and there, but it's often unclear whether programmes are effective in eradicating poverty or improving education, health and so on.”